17–22 May 2026

 Description

-We present SciBmad, a new and comprehensive accelerator physics software library developed to meet the needs of all accelerator design, analysis, and virtualization.
-SciBmad, which consists of a set of modular packages, features fully differentiable and CPU/GPU-parallelized symplectic integrators, spin tracking and radiation, advanced (and differentiable) lattice definitions, nonlinear normal form analysis tools with Lie algebraic methods, and much more.
-It is fully usable in Julia and/or Python, making it easy to integrate it with external optimizers and machine learning frameworks.
-All packages in SciBmad are backed by rigorous, automated test suites with maximal code coverage, as well as correctness tests.
+We present SciBmad, a new accelerator physics software library developed to meet the needs of all accelerator design, analysis, and virtual modeling.
+SciBmad consists of a set of modular packages featuring fully differentiable and CPU/GPU-parallelized symplectic integrators, spin tracking and radiation, flexible and differentiable lattice definitions, nonlinear normal form analysis tools with Lie algebraic methods, batch parameter parallelization, and more.
+It is fully usable in Julia and easily callable from Python, making it easy to integrate it with external optimizers and machine learning frameworks.
+All releases of SciBmad undergo rigorous, automated testing with maximal code coverage, and all integrators are validated against PTC.
 With a growing list of features and contributors, SciBmad aims to be a powerful tool for any accelerator physics application.

 Funding Agency